WallE-corp/log-books/abdel_rahman_mallah_log.md

 The day started with a meeing with the group.
 Then I worked on fixing a bug issue that was in my previous code that Joshua noticed and created an issue on github.I fixed the bug and merged it to main.
 Then I worked on creating mockup data (path) to the mobile team, so they can try to show the path on the mobile application.

+### 2022-05-22 Friday

+The day started with a meeting with the group, where we talked about what we have worked with under this sprint and started to plan to the next sprint.
+I will work with getting the lastPointId from the firebase and manage the addPoint function.

+### 2022-05-25 Monday

+Today I worked on the function managePoint, where I had to getTheLastAdded Point and add it to new point coordinates{x, y}.
+So when the mobile team read the points from the database they will be able to show the right point coodinates on the map.

+### 2022-05-26 Tuesday

+I still working on the function managePoint.
+What I did was to read all the points that we have in a map and save the last added point and add its coordinates to the new point, before saving it again in the database.

+### 2022-05-27 Wednesday

+Today Ahmed and Me Had a long dicussion about if I did it in the right way.
+Ahmed had another Idea to implement the function, His Idea was to save the lastPoint in a JSON file, before we add it to the database, so when we want to add a new point we read the data from file instead of reading it from database.
+I though that his idea was better implementation because if we have a lot of data (points) in the database it will take few milliseconds to get the response.
+But by saving it in a JSON file we can secure that get the data in a faster way.

+### 2022-05-28 Thursday

+I worked again on the function (managePoint) and reimplemented it.
+Now it save the first ever created point to the file, and then whener we want to add a new point, we read the last added point coordinates from the JSON file and add them to the new added point.
+Then we write over the new added point to the file, so it can be used in the same way when we create/add a new point.

+### 2022-05-29 Friday

+The day started with a meeting with the group, where we talked about what we have worked with under this sprint and started to plan to the next sprint.
+I did not have a specifiq task to do under this sprint.

+### 2022-06-03